shreyas7057/simple-javascript-projects/README.md

 ## Project list:
 - Drop And Drop of list into boxes
-- Password Strength (Weak, Medium or String)
+- Password Strength (Weak, Medium, or String)
 - Coming Soon Page Project
+- Temperature Converter from Celsius to Fahrenheit and vice versa